MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/mstr-dossier.md

 description: MstrDossier class
 ---

-The object returned from `MstrEnvironment.loadDossier()` function, which allows access to the MicroStrategy dossier object.
+The object returned from the `MstrEnvironment.loadDossier()` function, which allows access to the MicroStrategy dossier object.

 ## APIs